Skip to content

 Terminal window

-vizb radar data.csv -g category,metric -p x,y -o out.html
+vizb radar profiles.csv -g subject,metric -p x,y -o out.html

 Multiple polygon sets, one set per Z value.
 Within each Z series, X values become multiple data points and Y values remain the spokes.
 The legend lists the Z values.
 To keep smaller polygons hoverable, vizb draws the largest Z series first so smaller polygons are rendered on top and their vertices stay reachable.